leanprover-community/blog/posts/searching-for-theorems-in-mathlib.md

 ### `exact?`

 The `exact?` tactic (formerly known as `library_search`) is a great way to find theorems in mathlib that finish off a proof goal.
-At any point in a tactic proof, you can type `exact?` and lean will search through the lemmas you have imported (as well as the file you are working in itself) for a theorem that proves the current goal using assumption from you context.
+At any point in a tactic proof, you can type `exact?` and lean will search through the lemmas you have imported (as well as the file you are working in itself) for a theorem that proves the current goal using assumptions from you context.
 If it finds one, it will show a helpful message saying `Try this:` which you can click to insert the theorem into your proof.

 A good time to use `exact?` is when you have a proof goal that you think is so straightforward that it is likely to be in mathlib already.
 If `exact?` doesn't find a proof, you can always extract the fact and prove it or `sorry` it as an independent lemma immediately above the theorem you are working on, and `exact?` should start to work.
 You can then prove the goal yourself and submit the proof to mathlib.